Spider-Woman (TV series): Region 1

 In 1982, a 100 minute Spider-Woman VHS tape was released, containing several episodes.
-Three episodes of Spider-Woman were originally released as part of the Marvel Comics Video Library VHS series in the mid 1980s.
+Later on in the 1980s, Prism Entertainment's Marvel Comics Video Library VHS series included three episodes of the series.
 Volumes 6, 13, and 23 contain the Spider-Woman episodes The Spider-Woman and the Fly, Games of Doom and Pyramids of Terror, respectively.
 Volume 6 was re-released in 1991, minus the bonus Spider-Man episodes.

-In 2008, volume 6 was released on DVD as Spider-Woman vs. the Fly.
+In 2008, volume 6 was released on DVD in Canada as Spider-Woman vs. the Fly by Morningstar Entertainment.